"Our spending habits, in combination with our flawed monetary system, if not changed will

 The Austrians Were Right, Dr. Ron Paul, November 8 2008

 "Except for a rare few, Members of Congress are unaware of Austrian Free Market economics.
 For the last 80 years, the legislative, judiciary and executive branches of our government have been totally influenced by Keynesian economics.
-If they had had any understanding of the Austrian economic explanation of the business cycle, they would have never permitted the dangerous bubbles that always lead to painful corrections."
+If they had had any understanding of the Austrian economic explanation of the business cycle, they would have never permitted the dangerous bubbles that always lead to painful corrections."The Austrian School and the Meltdown, Dr. Ron Paul, September 26 2008

 "Today, a major economic crisis is unfolding.
 New government programs are started daily, and future plans are being made for even more.
 All are based on the belief that we’re in this mess because free-market capitalism and sound money failed.
 The obsession is with more spending, bailouts of bad investments, more debt, and further dollar debasement.
 Many are saying we need an international answer to our problems with the establishment of a world central bank and a single fiat reserve currency.
+These suggestions are merely more of the same policies that created our mess and are doomed to fail."

+"Who’s being ignored?
 The Austrian free-market economists – the very ones who predicted not only the Great Depression, but the calamity we’re dealing with today.
 If the crisis was predictable and is explainable, why did no one listen?
 It’s because too many politicians believed that a free lunch was possible and a new economic paradigm had arrived.
 But we’ve heard that one before – like the philosopher’s stone that could turn lead into gold.
 Prosperity without work is a dream of the ages."

 "The basic problem is that proponents of big government require a central bank in order to surreptitiously pay bills without direct taxation.
 Printing needed money delays the payment.
 Raising taxes would reveal the true cost of big government, and the people would revolt.
 But the piper will be paid, and that’s what this crisis is all about."

 "The financial meltdown the economists of the Austrian School predicted has arrived.
 We are in this crisis because of an excess of artificially created credit at the hands of the Federal Reserve System.
 The solution being proposed?
 More artificial credit by the Federal Reserve.
 No liquidation of bad debt and malinvestment is to be allowed.
-By doing more of the same, we will only continue and intensify the distortions in our economy – all the capital misallocation, all the malinvestment – and prevent the market's attempt to re-establish rational pricing of houses and other assets."
+By doing more of the same, we will only continue and intensify the distortions in our economy – all the capital misallocation, all the malinvestment – and prevent the market's attempt to re-establish rational pricing of houses and other assets."The Crisis is Upon Us, Dr. Ron Paul, July 19 2008

 "Last night the president addressed the nation about the financial crisis.
 There is no point in going through his remarks line by line, since I'd only be repeating what I've been saying over and over – not just for the past several days, but for years and even decades."

-We are told that 'low interest rates' led to excessive borrowing, but we are not told how these low interest rates came about.
+"We are told that 'low interest rates' led to excessive borrowing, but we are not told how these low interest rates came about.
 They were a deliberate policy of the Federal Reserve."

+"Speaking about Fannie Mae and Freddie Mac, the president said: 'Because these companies were chartered by Congress, many believed they were guaranteed by the federal government.
+This allowed them to borrow enormous sums of money, fuel the market for questionable investments, and put our financial system at risk.'
 Doesn't that prove the foolishness of chartering Fannie and Freddie in the first place?
 Doesn't that suggest that maybe, just maybe, government may have contributed to this mess?
 And of course, by bailing out Fannie and Freddie, hasn't the federal government shown that the 'many' who 'believed they were guaranteed by the federal government' were in fact correct?"

 "The very people who have spent the past several years assuring us that the economy is fundamentally sound, and who themselves foolishly cheered the extension of all these novel kinds of mortgages, are the ones who now claim to be the experts who will restore prosperity.
 Just how spectacularly wrong, how utterly without a clue, does someone have to be before his expert status is called into question?"

 "I have, for the past 35 years, expressed my grave concern for the future of America.
 The course we have taken over the past century has threatened our liberties, security and prosperity.
 In spite of these long-held concerns, I have days – growing more frequent all the time – when I'm convinced the time is now upon us that some Big Events are about to occur.
 These fast-approaching events will not go unnoticed.
 They will affect all of us.
 They will not be limited to just some areas of our country.
-The world economy and political system will share in the chaos about to be unleashed."
+The world economy and political system will share in the chaos about to be unleashed."2007

 "[T]he wealth and freedom we now enjoy are shrinking and rest upon a fragile philosophic infrastructure.
 It is not unlike the levies and bridges in our own country that our system of war and welfare has caused us to ignore.